-In the third and fourth quarters of the 2016-2017 fiscal year, Stempel College faculty members received $3.9 million in new grants and are currently administering new research projects totaling $8.2 million for the period.
+Stempel College’s research portfolio has grown exponentially from $6.2M in 2016 to $10.6M in 2017 to now over $17.1M in 2018 with new grants and exciting research projects.
 To augment research capabilities and meet expectations set forth in the college’s strategic plan and FIUBeyondPossible2020 Strategic Plan, we dramatically increased the number of postdoctoral fellows and research associates with our incoming grant support.